openmrs/openmrs-esm-core/docs/getting_started/contributing.md

 # Contributing

-You can write your own microfrontends and build the UI features that you need for your implementation.
-However, it can be more fun and fruitful to collaborate, producing microfrontends that can be useful to various implementations and organizations.
+You can write your own frontend modules and build the UI features that you need for your implementation.
+However, it can be more fun and fruitful to collaborate, producing frontend modules that can be useful to various implementations and organizations.

-As such, there are lots of microfrontends and architectural elements which are managed by the OpenMRS community.
+As such, there are lots of frontend modules and architectural elements which are managed by the OpenMRS community.
 If you're interested in contributing, you'll need to take the following steps.